rez3vil/PandaDock/README.md

 PandaDock is a Python-based molecular docking package designed for bioinformatics and drug design applications.
 It provides a command-line interface for molecular docking simulations, with support for multiple scoring functions and search algorithms.

+**Note to users: Please always have a look into the GitHub repo as PandaDock is continiously developed based on the user requirements.
+And please always update to the latest version for better results and performance.

 ![PandaDock Logo](logo/pandadock-logo.svg)

 ## Features